jcfk/colormyday/README.md

 ### Quick start

-If they do not exist, directories will be created at your `--confdir` and `--datadir` arguments, or your XDG paths, or in home (by checking in that order of priority).
+If they do not exist, directories will be created at your `--confdir` and `--datadir` parameters, or your XDG paths, or in home (by checking in that order of priority).

 #### Curses mode

 To run in curses mode, do `$ colormyday`.
-You'll see three boxes.

 The thin top window indicates your program's version, your current activity, and the time for how long you've been doing said activity.
 The large middle window will draw out events.
-Your cursor is "C" character pointed to by the top and left arrows, and you can move it with `hjkl`, `wb$0`, and `gG` as you would in vim.
+Your cursor is the "C" character, and you can move it with `hjkl`, `wb$0`, and `gG` as you would in vim.
 The bottom window displays data about the event under your cursor.

 You can begin or end events by entering command-line mode with `:`.
 Curses-mode commands are parsed in much the same way as script-mode command-line arguments.
 See the next section for details.
 For example, executing `:begin Exercise --late 2021-5-2-15-00` will end the current activity (if one exists) retroactively at 3pm, May 2nd, 2021 and record a new event "Exercise" as having begun at the same time.
-"Exercise" becomes the current activity.
+"Exercise" then becomes the current activity.

 You can edit the selected event with `:edit`.
-This opens its data file in nano, and you can add notes or change what it was.
-You can't change the times at which it began or ended; you'll need to do this manually in your datadir.
+This opens its data file in nano, and you can add notes or change its name.
 Some commands, like `show`, are available in script mode but not in curses.
-Others, like `edit`, are the opposite.
+Others, like `edit`, are the opposite way.

 If you leave curses mode open, you should see the events drawn in real-time.
 To use colors, you'll need to put activities in groups.
 See the description of groups in `datadir & confdir `.

 #### Script mode